-Black Friday buyer protection and cashback info
+Black Friday buyer protection & cashback

 The good news is that, unlike the early days of the modern Black Friday shopping phenomena, buyers today are protected more than ever before.
 Previously, many Black Friday deals came with little to know buyer protection (specifically online) with retailers selling things on no return policies and with dramatically reduced warranty periods of a month or two.
 We saw certain retailers even selling with sold as seen policies.

 These early events didn't benefit from the wide spread of payment services like PayPal, too, meaning that security on online transactions were poor and scams frequently reported.
 The banks, slow as ever to change, also offered next to no protection for buyers on accounts and cards.